cozyplanes/LocaSend/README.md

 ---
 *Share your location instantly*

 This is a simple android app that shows the current location (longitude, latitude).
 Then, with a button click, you can share your current location using other apps.
-Please check the LICENSE for license information.

 ---